shawnLeeZX/akid/docs/index.md

     containers, and distributed operating systems such as Kubernetes.

-The name comes from the Kid saved by Neo in *Matrix*, and the metaphor to build a learning agent, which we call *kid* in our culture.
+The name comes from the Kid saved by Neo in *Matrix*, and the metaphor to build a learning agent, which we call *kid* in human culture.

 * [Get Started](get_started/index.md)
 * [Introduction](intros/index.md)